mabdullah412/doodle-script/README.md

-# doodlescript
+# skibidi

-A parser made with python.
+A parser made with python along with GUI.